brandonbjs/bjshaf-portfolio/README.md

 # Brandon James Shaffer's Portfolio Website

-Welcome to my MERN stack Healthcare Website! **PLEASE NOTE: This project is continually changing at the moment.**
+Welcome to my MERN stack Portfolio Website! **PLEASE NOTE: This project is continually changing at the moment.**

 ## Developer Information: